PacLII Home | Databases | WorldLII | Search | Feedback

 The Defence

 There can be no argument about this finding.
-The crux of the section 65(1)(b) defence is that even if ea is unpopular, if all it does is advocate change through ough lawful means, it is not seditious.
+The crux of the section 65(1)(b) defence is that even if an idea is unpopular, if all it does is advocate change through lawful means, it is not seditious.
 It is only when an accused person advocates change through unlawful means, and in doing so, promotes ill-will and hostility between different classes of the population, that he should be prosecuted and convicted.
 In basic terms, if your ideas and acts upset other people, you can only be convicted if you are advocating unlawful behaviour in achieving your ends.

-In the case of the Respondent, although his evidence was that he was simply advocating Rotuman independence by lawful means, the w of the evidence indicated ated otherwise.
+In the case of the Respondent, although his evidence was that he was simply advocating Rotuman independence by lawful means, the weight of the evidence indicated otherwise.
 In evaluating the defence under section 65, the learned Chief Magistrate failed to consider the evidence which showed the Respondent’s blatant disregard, not just for Rotuman custom but for the law.
 In the context of what had occurred prior to the installation, events about which the Respondent had full knowledge, it was an act done with a disregard for the law in attaining a particular end.

 The declaration of the “Sovereign State of Rotuma”, the declaration of a new constitution for Rotuma, the appointment of Ministers for a Rotuman Government, were none of them lawful means to attain an end.